EdmondAng/my_materials/NLP and sentiment analysis of SQTalk forum/README.md

 ## 1. Problem Statement

-Every week, the customer service centre of Singapore Airlines (SIA) receives thousands of feedback, compliments and complaints from its customers and the public.
-As part of SIA's digitalisation effort to reduce manual labour and speed up response time, the SIA management hired me to develop a predictive model to automatically sort incoming enquiries into their top 2 most-frequently-asked topics and others:
+Every week, the customer service centre of Singapore Airlines (SIA) receives thousands of feedback, questions, compliments and complaints from its customers and the public.
+As part of SIA's digitalisation effort to reduce manual labour and speed up response time, the SIA management hired me to (1) develop a predictive model to automatically sort incoming messages and into their top 2 most-frequently-asked topics and others, and (2) to identify the top key words from these messages and their sentiments.

+SIA's top 2 most-frequently-asked topics and others:
 - KrisFlyer and PPS Club<sup>1</sup> (KF)
 - Lounges, catering and amenity kits (LCA)
 - Others